dokester/BayesicFitting/README.md

 (In case you are wondering what that is about take a quick look at [this example.](./BayesicFitting/examples/sealevel.ipynb))

-## What's new in version 2.2.
+## What's new in version 2.2.1
-   * ChordEngine.
-Implementation of the POLYCHORD engine, developed by Handley etal.
-(2015) MNRAS
-   * OrthogonalBasis.
-Helper class fot ChordEngine.
-   * Tests and examples
+   * AmoebaFitter still mentioned GenGaussErrorDistribution; replaced by ExponentialErrorDistribution
+   * Some documentation issues repaired.

 ## Content